Understanding the OWASP: An Overview of the Security Risks

 OWASP Top 10 Vulnerabilities for ‘API’

-The OWASP identifies critical vulnerabilities in APIs, including broken authorization, weak authentication, and excessive data exposure, which can lead to unauthorized access and data leaks.
-Other risks include lack of rate limiting, insecure configurations, injection attacks, poor asset management, and insufficient logging.
-Addressing these vulnerabilities through API security testing is essential for ensuring API security testing and protecting sensitive information.
+Some crucial vulnerabilities with regard to APIs listed under OWASP include broken authorization, insufficient authentication, and excessive data exposure, which could lead to either unauthorized access or data leakage.
+Other threats include insufficient rate limiting, insecure configuration, injection attacks, improper asset management, and insufficient logging.
+Addressing these vulnerabilities through API security testing is essential for ensuring API security and protecting sensitive information.

 • Broken Object Level Authorization: This happens when weak authorization verification in APIs allow users to view data that they shouldn't be able to see, including another user's data.